 - 1. Weed

 - 2. Water as needed

 - 3. Check for and fix erosion

-- 4. Inspection for good general appearance of area/gardens, remove trash as needed
+- 4. Inspect for good general appearance of area/gardens, remove trash as needed

-Rest of 2 year Establishment Period, Monthly:
+- Rest of 2-year Establishment Period, Monthly:

-- 1. Regularly inspect for signs of erosion, obstructions, and unhealthy vegetation. - 2.
-Remove weeds and invasive plants. - 3.
-Remove any trash that has washed into the vegetation areas or the inlet channels or pipes. - 4.
-Check the facility a few days after a rain storm to observe drainage and infiltration as required.
+- 1. Regularly inspect for signs of erosion, obstructions, and unhealthy vegetation.

+- 2. Remove weeds and invasive plants.

+3. Remove any trash that has washed into the vegetation areas or the inlet channels or pipes.

+4. Check the facility within a few days after a rainstorm to observe drainage and infiltration.

-Rest of 2 year Establishment Period Seasonally (Spring and Fall):
+Rest of 2-year Establishment Period Seasonally (Spring and Fall):

 - 1. Replace mulch and finish surfaces where needed - 2.
 Plant/replant as needed.
 Adjust replacement species if required. - 3.
 Scratch surface to prevent "crust" - 4.
-Check pH; adjust as indicated
+Check pH; adjust as needed (pH should be as close to neutral as possible)

-Once the vegetated systems are established during the maintenance contract, the ongoing maintenance required can actually be less than a typical mown area.
-The key is that it is a different kind of maintenance that need to be performed by trained personnel.
+Once the vegetated systems are established during the maintenance contract, the ongoing maintenance required can be less than a typical mown area.
+The key is that it is a different kind of maintenance that needs to be performed by trained personnel.